 Fresno Grizzlies Game Notes vs Inland Empire

-The Grizzlies and 66ers start a six-game series tonight.
+The Grizzlies and 66ers continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies LHP Caleb Franzen and 66ers LHP Leonard Garcia are the probable starters.
+Grizzlies LHP Albert Pacheco and 66ers RHP Walbert Urena are the probable starters.
 I have attached the roster/game notes.
 The link below has everything needed for tonight.

 To listen to tonight's game: https://www.milb.com/fresno/fans/audio-listen-live